 A new initiative that the RSVP Program is focusing on is our Food Insecurity Project .
 Our volunteers work with partnering agencies to support community gardens and gleaning programs during our state's short growing season.
 Food goes to local pantries.
 Needy families receive fresh, nutritious food to improve their health without added cost.
 RSVP volunteers provide staffing to soup kitchens and emergency meal offerings for needy families in the Friends RSVP service area.
 RSVP volunteers provide staffing to food pantries in the collection, packaging, and distribution of food and other needed items to needy families throughout the coverage area of the individual pantries.

-Professional, executive, grant-writing and technical assistance is always needed to help small non-profits serve their clients.
-If you have a particular interest or skill you would like to share, we can find an organization that needs you!
+Many more opportunities are available, and new ones can be created to meet new volunteer or community needs.
+If you have a particular interest or skill you'd like to share, we'll find an organization that needs you!

 RSVP ALSO RUNS SIGNATURE PROGRAMS, INCLUDING:

 Caregivers Program provides door-through-door transportation for medical appointments and basic needs, including staying with them to assist them, isolation-reducing companionship and telephone reassurance.
 We use screened volunteer drivers, and rides are free of charge to clients.
 Clients must be age 60+ and be unable to access other services.
 Volunteers are either matched one-to-one with clients who need companionship as well as rides, or they are part of a medical transportation drivers pool.
 If you are interesting in being a volunteer caregiver, check out the job description.